Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

 \textbf{Input variables:} This category only contains the input arguments of the method under study.
 We have separated it from the Local variables category.

 \textbf{Others:} This category represents all the tokens that are not included in any of the categories above.
 Mostly tokens like punctuation, constant values, parentheses, etc.

-Note that although these token types are chosen subjectively, the results will show that they are among the most important tokens and not many contributing tokens are left for the ``Others'' category.
+Note that although these token types are chosen subjectively, the results will justify this design choice by showing that they are among the most important tokens and not many contributing tokens are left for the ``Others'' category.
 We should also emphasize that the level of abstraction on what constitutes a ``token category'' is up to the XAI user.
 For instance, we decided to separate the Input Arguments category from the Variable Names category, to better analyze their effects individually, but merging the two categories is a valid design choice as well (just in different level of abstraction).

-In RQ2, for each sample in test data, we follow these steps to find the distribution of attention scores over different categories:
+For each sample in test data, we follow these steps to find the distribution of attention scores over different categories:

 For each generated token (each step), we take its attention weights toward the input tokens and find their corresponding type.
 Then, we accumulate the attention scores of all the tokens in each category to get a total score for that category in that sample.
 Our categories cover all tokens so the sum of all scores for each step is equal to one.
 We go through the same process for all output tokens in all code snippets of the testing dataset and gather the accumulation of attention scores for each category.